RukkyE/US-Superstores-Sales-Analysis/README.md

 The datasets used for this project are included in the repository. <br />

 ## Introduction
-In this project, I analysed the records of superstores sales in 4 major states (Arizona, California, New Mexico and Texas) in the United States of America from the year 2018 and 2019. <br />
+In this project, I analysed the records of superstores sales in 4 major states (Arizona, California, New Mexico and Texas) in the United States of America for the year 2018 and 2019. <br />
 The aim of the project is to;
 * Analyse the sales trend from the beginning of 2018 to the end of 2019. <br />
 * Increase the revenue to be generated for the following year. <br />